Portuguese nationality law

 All persons born in Portugal before 3 October 1981 are automatically citizens by birth regardless of the nationalities of their parents.
-Individuals born in the country since that date receive Portuguese citizenship at birth if at least one of their parents is a Portuguese citizen or has resided in the country for at least one year.
-Foreign nationals may become citizens by naturalisation after living in Portugal for more than five years and showing proficiency in the Portuguese language.
-Due to Portugal's historical status as a colonial empire, some individuals with a connection to a former colony may acquire citizenship.
+Individuals born in the country since that date receive Portuguese citizenship at birth if at least one of their parents is a Portuguese citizen or has legally resided in Portuguese territory for a minimum legal period of five years.
+Children born abroad to at least one Portuguese parent can acquire Portuguese citizenship, if they have their birth registered in the Portuguese civil registry through any Portuguese Embassy/Consulate.
+As of 19 May 2026 foreign nationals may become citizens by naturalisation after living in Portugal legally for a minimum of 10 years, showing proficiency in the Portuguese language, undergoing a civic knowledge test and have not been convicted and sentenced to more than three years imprisonment for certain crimes.
+Due to Portugal's historical status as a colonial empire, citizens of a former colony may acquire Portuguese citizenship after residing legally in Portugal for a minimum of 7 years, this applies to individuals from CPLP countries.
+Individuals from other EU countries can also apply for Portuguese nationality if they have resided legally in Portugal for a minimum of 7 years.

 Terminology

 The distinction between the meaning of the terms citizenship and nationality is not always clear in the English language and differs by country.
 Generally, nationality refers a person's legal belonging to a country and is the common term used in international treaties when referring to members of a state; citizenship refers to the set of rights and duties a person has in that nation.
 In the Portuguese context, the two terms are normally used interchangeably.
 However, it can be possible for a non-national to obtain a degree of civil and political rights commonly associated with citizenship (e.g. voting rights), particularly individuals from Lusophone countries.